 Around the clock support

 Research has shown that supportive and compassionate care is just as important as medication in enabling successful detox and the best possible outcomes for patients.
-Therefore, each person going through detox will be carefully monitored, 24 hours a day, for the duration of the process.
+Therefore, each person going through detox at a Priory facility can expect to be carefully monitored, 24 hours a day, for the duration of the process.

 How long does detox last?